 In the next 15 years, Nebraska will lose half of its current mental health workforce.
 BHECN’s Ambassador Program creates a pipeline of Nebraska students interested in behavioral health beginning as early as their high school years.
 It follows students from high school & college, through professional school, and on to careers in behavioral health professions.
 To date, more than 2,000 students have participated since the BHECN Ambassador program started in April 2013.

 The BHECN Ambassador Program introduces rural students to behavioral health careers.
 It recruits and mentors students — from high school to college through professional school — and into practice as behavioral health professionals.

 By connecting students from rural communities with information and resources to explore behavioral health careers, we are growing our own future behavioral health workforce.

 The BHECN Ambassador Program reaches students from all corners of the state.
 As of September 2016, the program has reached students in 73 of Nebraska’s 93 counties.

 - At career day events at UNMC, UNK, Wayne State, and Hastings College, 155 out of 268 rural high school attendees expressed interest in behavioral health careers after a brief presentation.

-- Of 41 students who thus far participated in our College Ambassador Workshop, 12 are currently enrolled at UNMC (5 in medical school, 5 in pharmacy, and 2 in nursing).
+- Of 41 students who have participated in our College Ambassador Conference and graduated college, 12 enrolled at UNMC (5 in medical school, 5 in pharmacy, and 2 in nursing).